Skip to content

 recursion.java

-/* Simulate recursion with iteration */
+/* Simulate recursion using iteration */

 int forLoopRecur(int n) {